Akiva-Notkin/valorant_search_website/README.md

 `e_util`: Int_range.
 The amount of util the player has in the "e" slot.
 Note: If the agent is "astra" this is the amount of stars they have.
 Eg. `"e_util": [1, 1], agent_name: ["sage"]` will query for agent states where the player has exactly one "Healing Orb".

+`state_count`: Int_range.
+The amount of times this state should be true in the frame.
+Eg. `"state_count": [1, 1], "gun": ["phantom"]` will query for agent states where there is exactly one phantom in the frame

 ### Types of queries